dschanoeh/Kayak/doc/CanOverEthernet.md

 seconds.
 For each offered socket there must be one beacon with the following information:
 * Description of the service
 * Name of the bus (this should be the same as the device name)
 * URL with port and IP address
+* Device type the service is running on
+  * socketCAN - general socketCAN service on a linux machine
+  * embedded - embedded linux with access to a bus over socketCAN
+  * adapter - e.g. microcontroller driven CAN to ethernet adapter

 Frame format
 ============